-- Department for Education's statutory guidance 'Supporting pupils at school with medical conditions' April 2014 (updated June 2014) governing bodies, proprietors and management committees must have regard to this guidance in order to meet the duty / responsibilities of the Children and Families Act 2014. - Children and Families Act 2014 (Section 100) places a duty upon governing bodies of maintained schools, proprietors of academies and management committees of PRUs to make arrangements for supporting pupils at their school with medical conditions. - Equality Act 2010 some children with medical conditions may be disabled.
-Where this is the case governing bodies must comply with their duties under the Equality Act 2010. - Special Educational Needs and Disability (SEND) Code of Practice July 2014 some children with medical conditions may also have special educational needs (SEN) and may have a Statement, or Education, Health and Care (EHC) Plan.
+- Department for Education's statutory guidance 'Supporting pupils at school with medical conditions' April 2014 (updated August 2017) - governing bodies, proprietors and management committees must have regard to this guidance in order to meet the duty / responsibilities of the Children and Families Act 2014. - Children and Families Act 2014 (Section 100) places a duty upon governing bodies of maintained schools, proprietors of academies and management committees of PRUs to make arrangements for supporting pupils at their school with medical conditions. - Equality Act 2010 some children with medical conditions may be disabled.
+Where this is the case governing bodies must comply with their duties under the Equality Act 2010. - Special Educational Needs and Disability (SEND) Code of Practice July 2014 (updated September 2024) some children with medical conditions may also have special educational needs (SEN) and may have a Statement, or Education, Health and Care (EHC) Plan.
 For children with SEN this policy / procedure statement should be read in conjunction with school SEN policies and the SEND Code of Practice. - Human Medicines (Amendment No. 2) Regulations 2014 allows schools to hold stocks of asthma inhalers containing salbutamol for use in an emergency.
-These regulations come into effect on 1 October 2014.
+These regulations came into force on 31st March 2014.